Gomasio (Sesame Salt)

 I’ve always had a bit of a savoury tooth.
-While some people crave sweets, I would much rather scarf down a bowl of popcorn or potato chips (and I mean a whole bowl).
+While some people crave sweets, I would much rather scarf down a bowl of popcorn or potato chips.
 If you combine the flavour of roasted sesame with that, I’m done for.
 I can’t keep those sesame sticks in the house because I won’t stop until they’re gone.
 Imagine my delight when I discovered gomasio, the Japanese seasoning made of salt and toasted sesame seeds.
 Heaven.

 The beauty of this condiment is that you can quickly combine plain grains and/or a few cooked vegetables with a sprinkle of gomasio and have a delicious meal.
 It’s wonderful sprinkled on avocado toast, popcorn, salads, dips, or anywhere else you’d enjoy an extra burst of flavour.
 You can certainly buy gomasio, but it won’t be nearly as good as freshly made, so it’s well worth the few minutes it takes to make it.

 I’ve been known to use gomasio in place of parmesan on pasta dishes, so when I decided to make gomasio myself, adding nutritional yeast was a no-brainer.
 Nutritional yeast is often used to suggest a cheese flavour in plant-based cooking, and it’s great for adding a savoury “umami” profile (not to mention those all important B vitamins it contains), which makes it perfect in this.
 I’ve kept the amount fairly low so as not to overwhelm the sesame, but feel free to adjust that if you’d like it to be more pronounced (this will depend on how you’re using it).